-The Posner Center is excited to partner with the International Coach Federation – Colorado Chapter to present our fourth annual coaching program!
+The Posner Center is excited to partner with the International Coach Federation – Colorado Chapter to present our fifth annual coaching program!

 What is Coaching?

 The International Coaching Federation (ICF) defines coaching as “partnering with clients in a thought-provoking and creative process that inspires them to maximize their personal and professional potential.”

 Coaching is a process and partnership that allows you to accelerate forward, especially when you have been stuck.
 By realigning your momentum, your life becomes easier, more peaceful, and more fulfilling.
 A coach is objective, non-judgmental, an excellent listener, and helps you uncover the strategies and steps forward that will work best for you.
 A coach will not tell you what to do or give you all the answers.
 As a client, you are responsible for the commitment to achieve the agreed-upon action steps and for your own success.
 If you want to get a sense of the wide range of coaching goals, watch the video here.

 - Become focused on what is most important to you and what fulfills you

 - Achieve goals you have never thought possible, personally and professionally

 - Optimize your inner trust, intuition, and self-worth

 The Coaching Program is one of the three programs included in the Posner Center’s Leadership Certificate.
 Learn more about the certificate and other included programs here.